 The blocks themselves teach math concepts

-The blocks themselves are made in mathematical proportions as you can see in this image below of Melissa & Doug Blocks and are great to use in math activities.
+The blocks themselves are made in mathematical proportions as you can see in this image below of Melissa & Doug Blocks (affiliate link) and are great to use in math activities.

 In this image, you’ll see that they call the smallest one a unit, the second one 2 units, etc.